SpikeAlerts/SpikeAlerts/README.md

 ### 5) Check out the database

 You should be able to see the "Sensors", "Active Alerts", "Archived Alerts", "Places of Interest" tables updating.

+## How to Contribute?

+We welcome collaboration!
+Please check out [`CONTRIBUTING.md`](CONTRIBUTING.md).

 ## Foundational Developers